alols/xcape/README.md

     (similar to [Space2ctrl](https://github.com/r0adrunner/Space2Ctrl))
     with the following sequence of commands.

-        # Map a new (currently non-existant) keysym to the spacebar's
-        # keycode and make it a control modifier.
+        # Map an unused modifier's keysym to the spacebar's keycode and make it a
+        # control modifier.
+It needs to be an existing key so that emacs won't
+        # spazz out when you press it.
+Hyper_L is a good candidate.
+        spare_modifier="Hyper_L"
-        xmodmap -e 'keycode 65 = 0x1234'
+        xmodmap -e "keycode 65 = $spare_modifier"
+        xmodmap -e "remove mod4 = $spare_modifier" # hyper_l is mod4 by default
-        xmodmap -e 'add control = 0x1234'
+        xmodmap -e "add Control = $spare_modifier"

-        # Map space to a new keycode which has no corresponding key (to
+        # Map space to an unused keycode (to keep it around for xcape to
-        # keep it around for xcape to use).
+        # use).
-        xmodmap -e 'keycode any = space'
+        xmodmap -e "keycode any = space"

-        # Finally use xcape to cause our new keysym to generate a space
+        # Finally use xcape to cause the space bar to generate a space when tapped.
-        # when tapped.
-        ./xcape -e '0x1234=space'
+        xcape_str=$xcape_str'#65=space;'

     This is particularly useful for emacs users.